 This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To learn more about membership, see our Membership Benefits page.

 “I have a disorder just like any other medical disorder.”

 “But they won’t give me what I need to deal with it.”

 “So it’s not like it’s actually my fault.”

 “You’re not taking me to the right doctor.”

 What does a loved one do when we confront them about their addiction?
-They defend or deny.
-What may feel to you as the right moment to bring up drug use usually gets you two very predictable responses: a defense of their use, or a denial that there is a problem.
+They typically defend or deny.
+What may feel like the right moment to bring up drug use usually gets you two very predictable responses: a defense of their use, or a denial that there is a problem.
 It sounds like your daughter and her boyfriend have become genius in their excuses.

 Waiting for the right moment is a critical part of your work